dan-behar/FileTransfer/README.md

 ![Image text](https://github.com/dan-behar/FileTransfer/blob/main/images/IAM6.png)
 ![Image text](https://github.com/dan-behar/FileTransfer/blob/main/images/IAM7.png)
 - Save both Access and Secret Access Keys

+### Kubernetes
+- Go to the Google Cloud Console
+- Search in the console search bar **Kubernetes Clusters**.
+Enable it if necessary
+- Create a new Kubernetes cluster.
+It will take a while.
+Image for reference:
+PHOTO

 ### In your computer
 The app (server.js and it's dependencies) is already dockerized and stored in a Docker Container.
 That container is referenced in the Kubernetes Manifest; download only `ks_manifest`